james-millner/jamesmillner.dev/content/posts/5-HomeMonitoring/index.md

           application: 'application-monitoring'
 ```

-This tells prometheus where each application / system lives, the HTTP endpoint to collect from and how frequently you wish to poll those metrics.
+This tells prometheus where each application / system lives, the HTTP endpoint to collect from, and how frequently you wish to poll those metrics.
 With that in place, you can then use prometheus to query those metrics as shown below:

 ![Prometheus Monitoring](images/prometheus-monitoring-example-query.PNG "Example Prometheus Query")

 ### Grafana

 Grafana then on the other hand is the paired observability tool.
 It will allow you to take a view of the metrics you've gathered to explore their patterns and properties, and how they change over time.
 Grafana is an open source solution for visualising time series data.
-It's compatible with a whole host of data sources such as Prometheus, Graphite, Influx DB, ElasticSearch, MySQL, PostgreSQL etc.
+It's compatible with a whole host of data sources.
+Prometheus, Graphite, Influx DB, ElasticSearch, MySQL, PostgreSQL etc.

 ![Grafana Monitoring](images/prometheus-monitoring.PNG "Example Dashboard")